What is a Voice Problem?

 Primary muscle tension dysphonia - a type of vocalizing or speaking in which the muscles in the neck are tense and when no other lesion or paralysis is seen.

 Secondary muscle tension dysphonia - a compensatory method of vocalizing due either to a paralysis, paresis or muscular weakness causing the person to squeeze other parts of the larynx to help produce sound.

-To read a more in depth definition of Reflux disease, please go to our Reflux section
+Reflux refers to the backflow of stomach contents into the esophagus and/or throat.
+To read a more in depth definition of Reflux disease, please go to our Reflux section by clicking here.

 Singer, Actor and other Voice Professional Voice Problems

 Singers, actors and other voice professionals require special care of their voices.
 Every singer and actor has a unique vocal signature that he or she must maintain despite injury or sickness.
 The Voice & Swallowing Center offers comprehensive but conservative management of voice disorders of the singer and actor.
 Like other professionals, singers and actors may injure their voice from time to time due to excessive use, new repertoire or performance in less than ideal surroundings.
 The performer should seek early care to avoid problems.
 The voice professional should follow a few simple rules in order to keep the voice healthy: